 a bit tough – if they were indeed looking for a more ecologically

 sustainable solution to beetle damage than harmful chemicals, all we can say is that they tried to do the right thing, but got it awfully

-Our analyses show a really clear pattern.
-In the early years (up to the 1960’s or so), the toad invasion front advanced fairly slowly – about 10 km each year.
+Our analyses show a clear pattern.
+In the early years (up to the 1960s or so), the toad invasion front advanced slowly – about 10 km each year.
 But then it began to speed up, and has kept accelerating.
 The front now moves at about 40 to 60 km per year, and our radio-tracking shows that this is because individual toads at the front travel long distances (sometimes more than a kilometre) each night – and do so every night.
 This is an incredible rate for an amphibian: cane toads at the Aussie invasion front travel much much faster and further than any other frogs or toads that have been studied elsewhere in the world.

-result of the pressures that flow from an invasion.
+pressures that flow from an invasion.
 Every generation, the cane toads at the

-the invasion front were the fastest-moving offspring of those fastest-moving toads.
+the fastest-moving offspring of those fastest-moving toads.
 And so on, year

-result was that the toads at the front are the ones who have evolved to
+after year.
+The end result is that the toads at the front have characteristics

 a toad to slow down, to rest, to travel back the way it was going yesterday,

 will end up being left behind.
 And the result of that process is that the toads